 Toll-free: (800) 223-8585

-The Pennsylvania Hotel is a moderately priced, large, tourist class property, situated on 7th Avenue, spanning the entire block between 32nd and 33rd Streets.
-Located in the Garment District of Midtown Manhattan, this hotel is across the street from Madison Square Garden, Penn Station, and only 4 blocks to The Jacob Javits Convention Center.
+The Pennsylvania Hotel is a moderately priced, large, tourist-class property, situated on 7th Avenue, spanning the entire block between 32nd and 33rd Streets.
+Located in the Garment District of Midtown Manhattan, this hotel is across the street from Madison Square Garden, Penn Station, and only 4 blocks from The Jacob Javits Convention Center.
 All of Manhattan is only minutes away from the hotel.
 The Pennsylvania Hotel was originally built in the 1930s and then renovated to include new elevators and an expansive lobby.
-Designed by the renowned firm of McKim, Mead, and White, the Renaissance style hotel looks better than ever.
+Designed by the renowned firm of McKim, Mead, and White, the Renaissance-style hotel looks better than ever.
 Pennsylvania’s historic Cafe Rouge Ballroom has played host to many of the big band era’s greats, including the Glenn Miller Band.

 W New York